 How it All Started

-The story begins in 2012, less than a year after I (Joe Patitucci) started a zero-waste record label, Data Garden.
-At the time, we released records as download codes printed on paper embedded with seeds that grew into flowers.
-I was an electronic musician who had spent a few years working in environmental advocacy and I saw Data Garden as a platform to explore a more environmentally conscious relationship between electronic music and the planet.
+The story begins in 2012, less than a year after I (Joe Patitucci) started a zero-waste record label with my buddy, Alex Tyson.
+We called the label Data Garden and we released records as download codes printed on paper embedded with seeds that grew into flowers.
+As an electronic musician who had spent years working in environmental advocacy, I saw Data Garden as a platform to explore a more environmentally conscious relationship between electronic music and the planet.

 The success of these events led us to be invited to create an experience at The Philadelphia Museum of Art.
 But what would it be?
 What would we do?
 How could we bring all of our interests into something that was a true expression of Data Garden?